DecisionsDev/odm-decision-forms/README.md

 CONFIG:

-    --url           Url of the Decision Service Runtime.
+    --decisionservice   Url of the Decision Service Runtime.
 Default is http://localhost:9080/DecisionService

+    --console           Url of the RES console.
+Default is http://localhost:9080/res

     --username          Username to execute the Decision Service.
 Default is 'resAdmin'.

     --password          Username's password.
 Default is 'resAdmin'.

 ```